Ynng/libigl-vr-viewer/README.md

+## Building

+Open ```introduction.sln``` and right click on introduction in the explorer to build/debug.

+ALL_BUILD might not work, that's why the instruction above is the preferred way to get it running.

 ## Addition to libigl

 All of the changes we made to the libigl library are in ```include/igl/opengl```, including ```Viewer``` and ```ViewerCore```